 You Might also like

 By Ricardo — 7 years ago

-As always, if you have any comments, questions or you would like to be a guest on the show, please send an email to email@example.com.
+As always, if you have any questions or would like to be a guest on the show, send an email to email@example.com.

 Episode topics –

 By Ricardo — 6 years ago

 Good evening folks!
 Whitney and I are back with episode 6 of Within the Trenches.
 This week was a little different for us in the sense that we were pretty slap happy up until the beginning of the show.
 Crystal and Jen, of Ottawa County Central Dispatch Authority, joined us to tell their story and experience in 9-1-1.
 All four of us work the night shift and for Whitney and I, we worked from 4:30 p.m. – 4:30 a.m. and 5:00 p.m. – 5:00 a.m.
 As for Crystal and Jen, they both worked from 7:00 p.m. – 7:00 a.m. so we had a few hours to kill after our shift.
 As you can tell we are all crazy for staying up but for anyone who works night shift you have to be just a little crazy to do what we do and work the hours we work.